openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 Credential Offer object MAY contain the following parameters:

 * `credential_issuer`: REQUIRED.
 The URL of the Credential Issuer, as defined in (#credential-issuer-identifier), from which the Wallet is requested to obtain one or more Credentials.
 The Wallet uses it to obtain the Credential Issuer's Metadata following the steps defined in (#credential-issuer-wellknown).
 * `credentials`: REQUIRED.
 A JSON array, where every entry is a JSON string or a JSON object describing a credential the Wallet MAY request.
 If the entry is a string, the string value MUST be one of the `identifier` values included in a `display` property of a `credentials_supported` Credential Issuer metadata parameter as defined in (#credential-metadata-object).
 When processing, the Wallet MUST resolve this string value to the respective object.
 If the entry is an object, the object contains the data related to a certain credential type.
-Each object MUST contain the following parameters:
+Each object contains the following parameters:
-  * `format`: JSON string determining the format of the credential.
+  * `format`: REQUIRED.
+JSON string determining the format of the credential.
-  * Parameters characterizing the type of the credential to be requested: These parameters are specific to the credential format profile, some of which are defined in (#format_profiles).
+  * Parameters characterizing the type of the credential to be requested: REQUIRED.
+These parameters are specific to the credential format profile, some of which are defined in (#format_profiles).
-  * `identifiers`: JSON array of JSON strings that each identify a credential.
+  * `identifiers`: OPTIONAL.
+JSON array of JSON strings that each identify a credential.
 Multiple values are used when the Credential Issuer is offering to issue multiple credentials that have the same format and type values but different content.
 * `grants`: OPTIONAL.
 A JSON object indicating to the Wallet the Grant Types the Credential Issuer's AS is prepared to process for this Credential Offer.
 Every grant is represented by a name/value pair.
 The name is the Grant Type identifier; the value is a JSON object that contains parameters either determining the way the Wallet MUST use the particular grant and/or parameters the Wallet MUST send with the respective request(s).
 If `grants` is not present or empty, the Wallet MUST determine the Grant Types the Credential Issuer's AS supports using the respective metadata.
 When multiple grants are present, it is at the Wallet's discretion which one to use.

 The following values are defined by this specification: